Weston-Boldt/certbot-helpers/README.md

 # Certbot Helpers
-> helper scripts for managing certs via certbot / lets encrypt
+> helper bash scripts for managing certs via certbot / lets encrypt

 ## note
 my personal preference is to keep cert-names for a domain in a uniform way